My Mum's Death Taught Me That Grief Is Like A Breakup In More Ways Than You'd Think

 Grief is the price you pay for love, but the transaction doesn’t end there.
 Love becomes grief but grief becomes love again.
 Unless the person you broke up with was a total d*ck, in which case the only cinematic reference you need is The First Wives Club… see here.

-Molly O’Shea is a comedian.
-You can find her on Instagram @molly.ohhh and Twitter @Molly_Ohhhhhhhh.
+You can find O'Shea on Instagram @molly.ohhh and Twitter @Molly_Ohhhhhhhh.
 O’Shea’s one-woman show Miss Fortunate premieres at VAULT Festival from March 1-3.
 You can buy tickets here.